GaloisInc/LoCo/optimal/README.md

 ```

 The Haskell type generated for `Foo` can be considered a variation on a built-in
-Haskell record type, with `foo` as its introducer and `x` and `y` as its
+Haskell record type, with `foo` as its constructor and `x` and `y` as its
 eliminators.
-(Technically, `x` and `y` are not generated as functions, but
+(Technically, `x` and `y` are not generated as standalone
-appear as record accessors, so their signatures cannot be included in a file.
+functions, but rather as record accessors.)
+The extra monadic machinery and
-TODO.)
-The extra monadic machinery and appearance of the `Thunked` type are
+appearance of the `Thunked` type are indications of the special semantics that
-indications of the special semantics that `Optimal` imposes on this declaration.
+`Optimal` imposes on this declaration.

 Users need to know little about `Thunked` values, other than the type of their
 eliminator: